 Frequency response is typically given as a range the headphones are capable of producing from the lowest frequency to the highest frequency.
-More information is available via a frequency response graph but these are typically produced by third parties rather than by the headphone manufacturers themselves.
+More information is available via a frequency response graph, but these are typically produced by third parties rather than the headphone manufacturers themselves.

 Although frequency response is often overlooked and/or taken for granted as an “unimportant specification,” it is actually one of the most important factors when it comes to proper sound reproduction.
-Stability, comfort, noise-cancellation, electrical impedance and sensitivity are also considered to be major factors but the frequency response is perhaps the most important when it comes to the actual reproduction of sound.
+Stability, comfort, noise-cancellation, electrical impedance and sensitivity are also considered to be major factors.
+Still, the frequency response is perhaps the most important when it comes to the actual reproduction of sound.

 Headphone Frequency Response Ranges And Graphs

-The headphone frequency response range signifies the range of frequencies a pair of headphones are capable of producing.
+The headphone frequency response range signifies the range of frequencies a pair of headphones is capable of producing.

-The headphone frequency response graph shows us, in detail, the frequency-specific sensitivity of the headphones throughout its range.
+The headphone frequency response graph shows us, in detail, the frequency-specific sensitivity of the headphones throughout their range.

 Note that headphones are typically designed to have two identical headphone drivers with identical frequency responses.